 Substitute planning consists of three stages.

-Why fall into such a trap?
-Preparing for the days that a substitute will take charge of your classroom is the most efficient way to protect your health.
+Why fall into this trap?
+Preparing for the days that a substitute will take charge of your classroom protects your health.

 Planning for the substitute requires the same attention to detail that planning for the school year requires.